-- 2.15.
-In addition to adherence with the methodology set out in this document, the quality control of the overall HELAA will be monitored via internal peer review and management of the project. - 2.16.
-The involvement of stakeholders and landowners to gather up-to-date information on assessment variables as well as liaising with the Stakeholder Panel on matters of viability will be central to securing comprehensive and realistic findings. - 2.17.
-Stakeholders, all interested parties, and the community will have the opportunity to comment on the way the HELAA is used to inform the Local Plan preparation process during consultation on the Local Plan.
+- 2.14 In addition to adherence with the methodology set out in this document, the quality control of the overall HELAA will be monitored via internal peer review and management of the project. - 2.15 The involvement of stakeholders and landowners to gather up-to-date information on assessment variables is central to securing comprehensive and realistic findings. - 2.16 Stakeholders, all interested parties, and the community will have the opportunity to comment on the way the HELAA is used to inform the Local Plan preparation process during consultations on the Local Plan.